 How are contemporary cities governed?
-How do they address increasingly ‘wicked problems’?
-How to manage, for instance, climate change in complex urban environments?
+How do urban governments address increasingly ‘wicked problems’?
+How to manage, for instance, climate change in urban environments?
 And what role do citizens play?
-The course begins addressing these questions by first explaining the scope, main themes and challenges of contemporary urban governance and why–as some scholars argue–the city has become increasingly complex and decentered, not only spatially and structurally, but also conceptually.
-In order to provide focus, the course elucidates key notions of urban governance by concentrating on climate change challanges.
+This course discusses key aspects and challenges of contemporary urban governance.
+The course begins addressing the scope, main themes and challenges of contemporary urban governance and why–as some scholars argue–the city has become increasingly complex and decentred.
+In order to provide focus, the course elucidates key notions of urban governance by thematically concentrating on the climate crisis.

-The course first illustrates the particular importance of cities and urban governance in addressing climate change.
-Cities worldwide have grown rapidly, and are key contributors of climate change.
-Cities are also confronted by the impact of climate change and a range of environmental problems (e.g. urban smog, heat islands, waste pollution), while being considered a proper scale for intervention.
-As such, cities have become key players with global challenges and responsibities.
-Here, the course explains the rise of ‘carbon-neutral’, ‘sustainable’ and ‘resilient’ city discourses, and urban policy plans that pursue broader sustainable transitions.
-Second, the course highlights how governing urban sustainability is not only the realm of urban government and policy actors.
-A wide range of stakeholders play a significant role in urban climate initiatives.
-Local authorities throughout the world increasingly manage public affairs – including climate change – in cooperation with other public and private actors (e.g. national and international governments, businesses, citizens organised in grassroot organisations and cooperatives).
+The course first discusses the particular importance of cities and urban governance in addressing climate change (regarding causes and consequences).
+As such, cities have become key players with global challenges and responsibilities.
+Here, the course explains the rise of e.g. ‘carbon-neutral’, ‘sustainable’ and ‘resilient’ city discourses, and urban policy plans that pursue sustainable transitions.
+Second, the course highlights how local authorities throughout the world increasingly manage public issues – including the global climate crisis – in cooperation with other public and private actors (e.g. national and international governments, businesses, citizens organised in grassroot organisations and cooperatives).
 The course focusses on different types of urban governance, in which the role the state, citizens and businesses play different roles.
-Third, the course discusses the normative aspects of urban climate governance.
+Third, the course discusses normative aspects of urban climate governance and citizenship.
 Urban governance is connected to power and the struggle for hegemony.
 In the context of climate governance, different stakeholder (e.g. technocrats, multinationals, climate activists) strategically frame the agenda and the type of action cities need.
-This raises important questions about who ‘owns’ the city, and about struggles for sustainable and just cities.
+The course discusses critical questions about who ‘owns’ the city, and about struggles for sustainable and just cities.

 The course elaborates these topics with reference to the latest conceptual developments not only in urban studies but also in environmental governance and politics, and social scientific discourse about urban climate governance.
-A set of guest lectures from specialized scholars complements the focus of this course by addressing a variety of other aspects of urban governance.
+In the tutorials, insights from the readings and lectures are further explored and discussed.
+A set of specialised guest lecturers complements the thematic focus of this course (i.e. on climate change) by addressing a variety of other topics and urban governance aspects.

 The student is able to:

-1) Identify key aspects and challenges of contemporary urban governance, especially regarding climate change.
+1) Identify key aspects and challenges of contemporary urban governance and citizenship, especially regarding climate change;

 2) Characterise different modes of urban climate governance and the roles of state and non-state actors;